Institutional Review Board

 What if I want to change something in my study after the IRB has reviewed it?

-If a modification to any approved study is planned, the modification must be approved by the IRB prior to implementation of the modification.
+If a modification to an approved protocol is planned, the modification must be approved by the IRB prior to implementation of the modification.
+See this guidance document for details.
 Submit the Modification Request Form to initiate the review and approval process.

 What is an adverse event and what do I need to do if one occurs during my study?